Oblique projections on metric spaces: Abstract

 \section{Abstract}

-It is known that complementary oblique projections $\PP_0 + \PP_1 = \II$ on a \Hilbert space $\Hil$ have the same standard operator norm $\|\PP_0\| = \|\PP_1\|$ and the same singular values, but for the multiplicity of $0$ and $1$.
-We generalize these results to \Hilbert spaces endowed with a positive-definite metric $\GG$ on top of the scalar product.
-Our main result is that the volume elements (pseudodeterminants $\det_+$) of the metrics $\LL_0,\LL_1$ induced by $\GG$ on the complementary oblique subspaces $\Hil = \Hil_0 \oplus \Hil_1$, and of those $\GA_0,\GA_1$ induced on their algebraic duals, obey the relations
+It is known that complementary oblique projections $P_0 + P_1 = I$ on a \Hilbert space $\Hil$ have the same standard operator norm $\|P_0\| = \|P_1\|$ and the same singular values other than $0$ and $1$.
+We generalize to \Hilbert spaces endowed with a positive-definite metric $\GG$ on top of the scalar product, proving that the volume elements (pseudodeterminants $\det_+$) of the metrics $\LL_0,\LL_1$ induced by $\GG$ on the complementary oblique subspaces $\Hil_0 \oplus \Hil_1 = \Hil$, and of those $\GA_0,\GA_1$ induced on their algebraic duals, satisfy

-Furthermore, we break this result down to eigenvalues, proving a ``supersymmetry'' of the two operators $\sqrt{\GA_0 \LL_0}$ and $\sqrt{\LL_1 \GA_1}$.
-We connect the former result to a well-known duality property of the weighted-spanning-tree polynomials in graph theory and the latter to the mesh analysis of electrical resistor circuits driven by either voltage or current generators.
-We conclude with some speculations about an over-arching notion of duality that encompasses mathematics and physics.
+Furthermore, we break down this result to spectra, proving that operators $\sqrt{\GA_0 \LL_0}$ and $\sqrt{\LL_1 \GA_1}$ have the same singular values other than $0$ and $1$.
+We connect the former result to a well-known duality of weighted spanning-tree polynomials in graph theory.